Crunch-Garage/food-delivery/README.md

 <br />

 # 🧐 Project philosophy
-> Food Delivery application allows users to order food from a list of restaurants.
+> A Food Delivery application that allows users to order food from a list of restaurants.
 > The Food Delivery backend is built using GoLang and uses PostgreSQL as a database.
 >
 > The Food Delivery backend is part of a project that [Crunch Garage](https://crunchgarage.com/) is working on.
 This project is currently working on the backend and database.